 There is a certain kind of magic to bathing.
 Sinking into a nice warm bath helps you to relax and unwind, amongest many health benefits.
 A nice warm bath can be a way to indulge in spa-like bliss at home, surrounded by a few of your favorite things.
 Whether they may be a book or magazine, bath-bomb, candles, soft relaxing music or even a nice cool glass of wine or beer.
 Having a nice warm bath is a great way to help improve our health, such as help with a better nights sleep, helps to relax achy muscles, relieve tension, pain and inflammation.
 Taking a nice long soothing bath can be the perfect antidote to a stressful day.
 Closing that bathroom door and taking some much deserved me-time provides us with the chance to get away from things for a while and relax.

 Everyone is creative in their own way, having a hobby is a great way to spend any spare time you may have.
 It is a great way to help you unwind from a stressful day you may have had, or even unwind from your daily routines.
 Spending time doing something you really enjoy can help improve your health and wellbeing massively.
 My personal favourite is sewing.
-Whether it be something outdoors, artistic, musical, learning a new skill or even just sitting quietly and reading, all will benefit your health as it is time out for you, doing something you love and enjoy.
+Whether it be something outdoors, playing Drift Hunters, artistic, musical, learning a new skill or even just sitting quietly and reading, all will benefit your health as it is time out for you, doing something you love and enjoy.
 I am a great believer that those with a hobby are a lot less likely to suffer from stress, low mood and depression.
 Having a hobby or activity you enjoy will help to relax you, help you to feel happier and much more relaxed.

 Demanding schedules and a busy home life leave many of people feeling trapped inside.
 Our busy lives can make it difficult to get outside and enjoy breathing in some fresh air from time-to-time.
 However the benefits of fresh air are endless.
 Spending time outdoors is one of the fastest ways to lift people’s moods and improve health and happiness.
 Being outdoors helps to lower stress levels, blood pressure, and even heart rate.
 Being outdoors also helps to keep your vitamin D levels up and also allowing our serotonin levels to increase.
 Being outdoors breathing in some fresh air will also help to clear our mind and lungs.
 Being outdoors can really benefit our physical and mental health.
 Trying to add half an hour into our daily routines can really benefit our wellbeing.
 Perhaps an after dinner stroll, taking the dog for a walk or even a lunchtime walk can make all the difference.